-The Shooting of anti-slavery U.S. Senator Broderick was appalling to many, agreeable to others, and was source of political controversy that increased political divisions already present in California.
+The Shooting of anti-slavery U.S. Senator Broderick was many, agreeable to others, and was source of that increased political divisions already appalling to political controversy present in California.

-MENICO ANAMED CELAMEC The Fight over Stavery through the Civil war.
-DATE MEXICO, UNITED STATES, OTHER COUNTRIES CALIFORNIA EVENT OR ACTIVITY 1859 17 San Francisco Joshua A. Norton, who lost his money in an attempt to corner the rice market, declares himself Norton I, Emperor of the United States and Protector of Mexico, and dresses the part.
+Joshua A. Norton, who lost his money in an attempt to corner the rice market, declares himself Norton I, Emperor of the United States and Protector of Mexico, and dresses the part.
 He is considered to be one of San Francisco's earliest eccentric citizens, a personality trait that makes Norton very popular there.

-"Emperor" Norton I, self-proclaimed "Emperor of the United States and Protector of Mexico".
+"Emperor" Norton I, self-proclaimed of the United States and

+"Emperor

+Protector of Mexico".

 20 San Francisco CONNECTING THE WEST: The Pacific Railroad Convention convenes.
 Theodore Judah publicly argues for the construction of a Transcontinental Railroad.
 20 Washington, D.C.
 The first electric range is patented by George B. Simpson of Washington, D.C.
-Octob 21 er United States A fantastic aural display, the result of a large solar flare, glows throughout the U.S.

-Cornerstone laid for St. Francis Church on Vallejo St.
+21 United States A fantastic aural display, the result of a large solar flare, glows throughout the U.S. October 2 San Francisco Cornerstone laid for St. Francis Church on Vallejo St.